begriffs/css-ratiocinator/README.md

 ## Contributing

-It is currently very easy to contribute &mdash; all I want is your complaints.
-Find something that the Ratiocinator does wrong and tell me.
+It is currently very easy to contribute.
+Just find something that the Ratiocinator does wrong and tell me.
 The best complaints are very specific, preferably made into a new test and submitted via a pull request.
 Luckily that's easy too:

 1. Find some styles that the Ratiocinator is botching.
 1. Think of the smallest example that will illustrate the problem.